Click here to fill out the online account application.

 When shares of stock or option contracts are sold in a cash account, there is a settlement period during which time the cash and the stock or options are exchanged.
 For stocks, this settlement period is 3 business days.
 For options it is 1 business day.
 When a stock or option is sold, these unsettled funds are available to use for purchase.
 However, if the newly purchased stock or option is sold prior to the settlement of the previous sale, this transaction violates Regulation T. Violations of Regulation T could result in restrictions being placed on the account.
 Please click here to see the Regulation T section on the SEC Website (http://www.sec.gov/investor/alerts/cashaccounts.pdf).

 A day trade is defined as opening and closing the same position on the same day.
 Margin accounts are allowed to have 3 day trades take place in a rolling 5 day period.
 A 4th day trade during this period would flag the investor as a Pattern Day Trader.
-Pattern Day Traders must maintain $25,000 in their account at all times.
-If a day trade is placed in a Pattern Day Trade account with less than $25,000 the amount of buying power in the account will be reduced until the account value is brought back up to $25,000.
+Pattern Day Traders must start each day with at least $25,000 equity.
+If a Pattern Day Trader account drops below $25,000 no purchases can be made until the account value is brought back up to $25,000.
+Once exception to reset at PDT is permitted each 90 days.
 Please click here to see the Day Trader section on the FINRA Website (http://www.finra.org/investors/smartinvesting/advancedinvesting/daytrading/p005906).

 There are four major order types when trading stocks and options.
 You also have the choice to mark your order as good for the day or good until canceled.
 These terms are defined below: